-Union Pacific's Employee Resource Groups (ERGs) are nurturing networks promoting a diverse workplace where everyone does their best work.
-Each ERG has an executive sponsor directing the leadership team's attention to concerning issues.
+Union Pacific’s Employee Resource Groups (ERGs) are nurturing networks that promote a diverse workplace where everyone does their best work.
+Each ERG has an executive sponsor directing the leadership team’s attention to concerning issues.
 ERGs support their members, educate other employees and embrace the communities we serve.

-More than 2,500 employees are involved in one or more ERGs, which include:
+More than 2,200 employees across Union Pacific are involved in one or more ERGs, which include:

 - Asian Employee Resource Organization (AERO).